 - In digital format on Audible, iTunes and Amazon

 - In CD format at CostCo and other retailers (if our audiobook distributors are interested in your book)

 What kind of marketing will you do for my book?

-Much of the marketing we do for clients changes depending on the market and the opportunities available to the author.
+Much of the marketing we do for clients changes depending on the market for the book and the opportunities available to the author.

-Here are some common marketing tasks we do for clients:
+Here are some common free book marketing services we provide for clients:

 Packaging and Branding